ARMmbed/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 The new stub file should follow the naming convention `<CLASS_NAME>_stub.cpp` for the source file and `<CLASS_NAME>_stub.h` for the header file.
 They should be built as part of their respective stub CMake library.
 Alternatively, create a stub library if `<CLASS_NAME>_stub` is an implementation of an external source, not part of Mbed OS.

 All the Mbed OS header files are built with CMake `INTERFACE` libraries (e.g `mbed-headers-platform`).
-Stubbed header files reside in the `UNITTESTS/target_h` and are built with the `mbed-headers-base` CMake library.
+Stubbed header files reside in the `UNITTESTS/target_h` directory and are built with the `mbed-headers-base` CMake library.
 All CMake libraries containing header files are linked with `mbed-headers`.
 The CMake target of the library unit under test is expected to link with the required header file libraries or `mbed-headers` in case of requiring multiple header libraries.

 All the stub libraries and header libraries are defined under `UNITTESTS/stubs/` directory.